Ultimate magazine theme for WordPress.

 You may know they exist traditional IRAs i Roth IRA, and you may even know their main difference: Roths allow you to pay taxes today and enjoy tax exemptions in the future, while traditional IRAs give you tax relief today but force you to pay taxes later.
 Which to choose?

 A simple rule is this: If you think you will be in a higher tax category in retirement, choose Roth; otherwise, now take advantage of the tax credit.
-Read also : Surprise!
-Your Roth IRA Savings Could Grant You a Tax Credit.
+This may interest you : Beat the Tax Deadline with a Contribution to Your Roth IRA.

 As with all other things, money, Roth vs. traditional choices is not nearly as simple.
 You may expect lower retirement income, but you also think tax rates will rise, so you still think Roth is a better choice.
 You may now need a tax deduction for other reasons.
 And, worth mentioning, how the hell do you know how much you’re going to be earning 30 or 40 years from now?